forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > The subjective opinion/judgement is:
 > * Serious violations of human rights occur in most wars.
 This invasion is no exception: The human rights of the people of the Ukraine are seriously violated. *War should never happen.*
 > * The invasion is *not* in agreement the UN charter (namely article 2 paragraph 4 of the [UN Charter](#un-charter).
 That other military conflicts (including military conflicts in 90s and 00s) were started with violations of international laws does not justify another break.
 Tensions between Russia and the NATO/EU are acknowledged but these are *neither* seen as a justification.
 > * Brutality including bombing of specified civilian areas or hospitals or if civilians are hindered escaping is considered heartless. // So fare *no* systematic targeting of civilians seems to occur.
 Tough civilians got hit on many occasions.
-Each hit and death has its own history and people associated and thus is a tragedy on its own.
+Each hit and death has its own and people associated and thus is a tragedy on its own.
 >
 > For the main text, the conflict is taken as given and the focus is on pathways to peace that work/are acceptable for all sides for that reason mostly a neutral/least common viewpoint is (tried to be) taken.